lsst-sitcom/sitcomtn-025/index.rst

 More details on how to parameterize a notebook on a particular environment can be found in the `papermill usage documentation page <https://papermill.readthedocs.io/en/latest/usage-parameterize.html>`__.

-Notebooks can then be executed using `Papermill`_ command line interface or throught its Python API.
+Notebooks can then be executed using `Papermill`_ command line interface or through its Python API.

 Benefits of using `Papermill`_ includes: